openstack/nova/HACKING.rst

   """A one line docstring looks like this and ends in a period."""

-  """A multiline docstring has a one-line summary, less than 80 characters.
+  """A multi line docstring has a one-line summary, less than 80 characters.

   Then a new paragraph after a newline that explains in more detail any general information about the function, class or method.
 Example usages